A woman relaxes wearing loose, baggy clothes

-What To Wear After a Hysterectomy
+Healing in Comfort: What to Wear After a Hysterectomy

 For the most part, I've been posting tidbits on here about what to potentially expect internally with one's body post-hysterectomy.
-But what about the changes that occur on the outside--in the short- and long-term?
+But what about the changes that occur on the outside—in the short- and long-term?

 In particular, what about stitches, scarring, and swelling?
 What can one wear to be comfortable and not aggravate already-tender skin?